Where to Stay in Milan with Kids

 Sempione

-And as for you parents, there’s something in this for you too.
-In the south of the park, you’ll find contemporary art hub La Triennale di Milano where you’ll be thrilled to spend a few hours entrenched in contemporary art and design.
+For the parents, there’s something in this for you, too.
+In the south of the park, you’ll find the contemporary art hub La Triennale di Milano.
+You’ll be thrilled to spend a few hours entrenched in contemporary art and design.

 Castello and Triennale

-On the other side of Parco Sempione lies the Castello & Triennale area, which also makes our list of where to stay in Milan with kids.
-You’ll feel right at home in this posh neighbourhood, full of elegant historic houses and rich people just like you – only with better accents (sorry).
-Located on the north-western edge of the historic city centre, this area is named for the 15th century Castello Sforzesco, which if you were paying attention you’ll note we mentioned earlier.
+On the other side of Parco Sempione lies the Castello and Triennale areas, which also makes our list of where to stay in Milan with kids.
+You’ll feel right at home in this posh neighbourhood, full of elegant historic houses and landmarks.
+Located on the north-western edge of the historic city centre, this area is named for the 15th-century Castello Sforzesco, which if you were paying attention, you’ll note we mentioned earlier.
 The castle itself makes a great spot to explore with the kiddos, if you're looking for things to do with kids in Milan.

 Tre Torri

-Safety comes first when we’re talking about where to stay in Milan with kids, and this is why Tre Torri makes the cut.
-The neighbourhood is named after the three contemporary skyscrapers that stand proudly there - Il Dritto (The Straight One), Lo Storto (The Twisted One) and Il Curvo (The Curved One) - and is also located outside the historic city centre and in the north-west of the city.
-Though this part of Milan may not be trendy, it is lovely, and we both know that’s what really matters.
+When we’re talking about where to stay in Milan with kids, Tre Torri makes the cut for its practicality.
+The neighbourhood is named after the three contemporary skyscrapers that stand proudly there - Il Dritto (The Straight One), Lo Storto (The Twisted One) and Il Curvo (The Curved One).
+It's also located outside the historic city centre in the north-west of the city, but offers easy access to all the landmarks by tram and metro.

 Past the skyscrapers lies a peaceful, residential area.
 Go for a stroll while checking out the beautiful old buildings that line the quiet, tree-lined streets.
-After a long day of sightseeing and chasing after your children, you can’t not appreciate coming home to serene Tre Torri.
+Or, do some shopping at CityLife, with its high-street stores and restaurants.
+After a long day of sightseeing and chasing after your children, you can’t help but appreciate coming home to serene Tre Torri.

 Brera

-Long cobbled roads are perfect for an evening stroll and the many local shops and galleries mean you’ll never be short on opportunities to exercise your credit card, which we both know is your favourite sport.
-Enjoy a spritz (or three) in one of the many local piazzas while the kids sip on lemonade and stare at their phone screens.
-Ah, youth.
-How strange they are.
-(And if you’re really thinking that beware as you’re starting to sound like your in-laws).
+Long cobbled roads are perfect for an evening stroll and the many local shops and galleries mean you’ll never be short on opportunities to exercise your credit card.
+Enjoy a spritz (or three) in one of the many local piazzas while the kids sip on lemonade.

 Now you know where to stay in Milan with kids, it's time to book your accommodation.
-Plum Guide's lodgings are professionally vetted by our fastidious home critics, so whether you'd prefer a chic, spacious flat or this minimalist apartment, you know you're in for a great night's sleep in a Plum Guide home.
+Plum Guide's lodgings are professionally vetted by our fastidious home critics, so whether you'd prefer a chic, spacious flat or this apartment with a terrace, you know you're in for a great night's sleep in a Plum Guide home.

 Stay in the world's most beautiful homes